cs10/su25/incomplete.md

 - Submit only the assignments that were required during your *original* semester of CS10.
 - Labs, projects, and quizzes may be **renumbered** or revised.
 Use `cs10.org/(your semester)` to check the correct versions.
 - [Fa22](https://cs10.org/fa22/), [Sp23](https://cs10.org/sp23/), [Su23](https://cs10.org/su23/), [Fa23](https://cs10.org/fa23/), [Sp24](https://cs10.org/sp24/), [Su24](https://cs10.org/su24/), [Fa24](https://cs10.org/fa24/), [Sp25](https://cs10.org/sp25/)
+- Please note that some old specs may be locked.
+These lab and project specs can be found in the Incomplete Resource folder that is shared with you.
+If you are unshare of where to find past assignments or if one is missing please let staff know.
 - Submit a **[separate Google Form submission](https://docs.google.com/forms/d/e/1FAIpQLSdIybFptR341_2JzOh0v0Gs3m-om3KSNcxHHBLXsynuzFQtAg/viewform?usp=header)** for **each** assignment.

 ---